 Oak has always been one of the most popular flooring materials throughout the years.
 Red oak is a good example of the best finishing and sanding materials today.
 There is also a growing interest in white oak specifically for pre-finished wooden floorings.

 On the other hand, other types of wood like hickory, maple, and birch also remain popular.
 Birch is great for homeowners who want a clean and minimalist design, and hickory is the preferred wood for people who are aiming for that rustic vibe in their homes.

 Compared to the past years, homeowners now prefer simple layouts over ones with intrinsic designs.
 That being said, designers are not favoring chevrons, herringbones, and layouts with complicated borders.
-Today, one width planks with a cleaner layout are being sold out in home depots due to its high demand.
+Today, one-width planks with a cleaner layout are being sold out in home depots due to their high demand.
 Simple and cleaner planks give more room for designers to throw in pillows and rugs that will add to the flooring’s overall look.